auth0/docs/articles/compliance/gdpr/features-aiding-compliance/right-to-access-data.md

 ---
-title: GDPR Compliance: Right to access, correct, and erase data
+title: "GDPR: Right to access, correct, and erase data"
 description: This article discusses which Auth0 features can help customers comply with the GDPR requirements on the user's right to access, correct, and erase their personal data
 toc: true
 ---